 (6) Across or along Public Thoroughfares: Communication conductors over or across public thoroughfares shall have a clearance of 18 feet above ground (Table 1, Case 3, Column B ).
 A reduced clearance to 16 feet is permitted for the portions of communication conductors where no part of the line overhangs any part of the thoroughfare which is ordinarily traveled, or where the line is behind an established curb, ditch or berm that serves to protect such communication conductors from encroachment by vehicular traffic.

 Note: This 16 foot clearance shall not be reduced because of temperature or wind loading as specified in Rule 43 .

 (1) Which Transport Freight Cars: The clearance specified in Table 1, Case 1, Column B (25 feet) is based upon the maximum height of standard freight cars, 15 feet 6 inches between top of rail and top of running board.
 This clearance shall in no case be reduced more than 5% because of temperature and loading as specified in Rule 43 .

 Operated by Overhead Trolleys: The clearance specified in Table

 (26 feet) is based upon a trolley pole throw of 26 feet, the usual maximum

 by trolley cars or coaches.
 Where trolley lines have a maximum trolley throw at

 variance with 26 feet the specified clearance shall be increased or may be

-reduced accordingly except that in no case shall the clearance be
+reduced accordingly except that in no case shall the clearance be less than 25

 for the clearance of grounded cables and messengers.